The Department of Art and Design offers the following undergraduate programs:

 - Teaching/Art Education

 The Graphic Design major prepares students to think creatively about visual communication problems by gaining experience in print design, webpage design, digital imaging, and developing design systems.

 The BFA is the professional undergraduate degree that is highly desired by serious students intent on pursuing careers or advanced degrees in the visual arts.
-Students have the flexibility to choose one of five concentrations that is best suited to their academic and career goals.
+Students have the flexibility to choose one of nine concentrations that is best suited to their academic and career goals.

 - Drawing and Painting

 The Art History minor prepares students to critically engage and obtain knowledge of art history, philosophy, and criticism.

 APU's art minor with concentrations enables students to focus on ceramics, crafts, drawing and painting, photography, printmaking, or sculpture.